Brainguru-India/waha/README.md

-Use this to initially update the server-
+Use this to initially update the Server-

 apt update -y && apt upgrade -y && apt autoremove -y && apt autoclean -y && reboot